 The Colonial Pipeline attack in 2021 may have hinted at the dangerous potential of cyber warfare tactics, but less than a year later those same methods were being employed by rival combatants in a European ground war.

-In February 2022, Russian tanks rolled across the Ukrainian border, marking the start of the first land war in Europe since 1945.
+In February 2022, Russian tanks rolled across the Ukrainian border, marking the start of the first land war in Europe in decades.
 Yet even before the outbreak of war, Ukraine was under attack in cyberspace.
 Aggressive malware was regularly distributed across Ukrainian government devices, and official websites were defaced with threatening messages about the coming war.